tobek/laminae/notes.md

 - The Grain (tentative NNC demonym)
 - The Grasp
 - The Hidebound/The Hidebind
-- ‎The Horn
+- The Horn
 - The Hull
 - The Husk
 - The Illumination
+- The Immanence (the divine encompasses or is manifested in the material world, or: the quality of being contained within, or remaining within the boundaries of a person, of the world, or of the mind)
-- The Imminence (state or fact of being about to happen)
+- The Imminence (state or fact of being about to happen) (maybe shift with above)
 - The Incandescence
 - The Increpation (chiding, rebuking, censure - from making a nosie, creaking)
 - The Keen*